Basic Chinese Tones in Mandarin Chinese. Is it important? YES!

 The more children listen to clear and correct Chinese pronunciation the more the correct tones stick.
 This is the same for adult learners.
 The language input always comes first!

-If you are a non-native speaker parent and you want to introduce Mandarin Chinese to your child.
-Listen to this CD/MP3 album every day and download the album’s Companion Guide for visual input, Chinese learning resources, and join the Chinese for Everyone community support!
+If you are a non-native speaker parent and want to introduce Mandarin Chinese to your child.
+Listen to “Let’s Learn Mandarin Chinese with Miss Panda!” steaming album every day, download the album’s Companion Guide for visual input, and Chinese learning resources, and join the Chinese for Everyone community support!

-Enjoy the Chinese tones practice with your child!
+Enjoy this fun practice with your child!

 Chinese tones practice | misspandachinese.com